24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 Whoever invented ‘elf on a shelf’ deserves to be slowly tortured on each day of December with a different holiday-related item each day.
 I’m sure I could think of some interesting effects I could achieve with tinsel.
 Oh, and an elf would be sitting on the shelf above them, watching the whole thing.

-Plus dolls are creepy.
+Plus: dolls are creepy.

 TIP 03: CAFFEINE, SUGAR, AND POSSIBLY ALCOHOL